lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-To create the argument: -d <device>, where <device> is set to "CPU", "GPU", or "MYRIAD" which we will see conveniently matches what will be passed to the Inference Engine later.
+To create the argument: -d \<device\>, where \<device\> is set to "CPU", "GPU", or "MYRIAD" which we will see conveniently matches what will be passed to the Inference Engine later.

 As a result of the macros used in the code above, the variables "FLAGS_m" and “FLAGS_d” have been created to hold the argument values.
 Focusing primarily on how the “FLAGS_d” is used to tell the Inference Engine which device to use, we follow the code in “main()” of “main.cpp”:

-1. First declare a map is created to hold the plugins as they are loaded.
+1. First declare a map to hold the plugins as they are loaded.
 The mapping will allow the associated plugin InferencePlugin object to be found by name (e.g. "CPU")

 ```cpp
      // ---------------------Load plugins for inference engine------------------------------------------------